United States of AmericaNorth AmericaTravel

 Get 10% OFF with code: BATW10OFF

 I’ll admit, Simify isn’t the cheapest option for a short trip to the USA, but it’s one I actually trust.
-Their 7-day, 5 GB plan costs USD 18, which isn’t exactly budget-friendly compared to Airalo or MicroEsim.
+Their 7-day, 5 GB plan costs USD 18, which isn’t exactly budget-friendly compared to Airalo.
 Still, you’re paying for consistency.

 Simify runs on AT&T and Verizon, which means you’ll get solid 5G/4G speeds across most of the country, even in less touristy areas like Arizona or Montana, where some other eSIMs tend to drop off.